- CBD capsules usually contain pure, dry CBD powder, while softgels carry liquid ingredients and typically use full or broad-spectrum CBD extract.

 At first glance, CBD softgels are not much different from capsules.
 Their shell is soft rather than hard but is made out of the same materials: gelatin or plant cellulose.

 However, CBD softgels contain liquid rather than dry ingredients.
-For this reason, they can contain carrier oils — plant oils that help your body absorb CBD.
+That’s why they contain carrier oils — plant oils that help your body absorb CBD.
 Carrier oils are included in all CBD oil tinctures and softgels because CBD is a fat-soluble compound that doesn’t mix with water, so it’s difficult for our bodies to absorb (1).

 The most common carrier oil used in CBD products is coconut-derived MCT oil, but virtually any plant oil (olive, hemp seed, grape seed, etc.) can work just as well.